mia-platform/community/README.md

 # Mia-Platform Documentation

-If you wish to go solo and learn everything by yourself, you can find all the information you need inside [Mia-Platform Documentation Portal][mia-docs].
+If you wish to go solo and learn everything by yourself, you can find all the information you need inside [Mia-Platform Documentation][mia-docs].

 # Mia-Platform Marketplace